-DS 001.
+- DS 001.
 Portfolio Review.
 Required for students to gain admission into the remaining Interior Design curriculum.
 Admission will be based on the quality of student work (professionalism, craftsmanship, creativity, and potential).
-Corequisite: DS 220.
+Co-requisite: DS 220.
 Prerequisites: DS 104; DS 111.
-(0)

-DS 104.
+(0) - DS 104.
 Exploring Interior Design.
 Exploration and application of elements and principles of design.
 Examines fundamentals of interiors including sustainability, color, space planning and finishes.
-(University Studies course) (3)

-DS 111.Technical Drafting for Designers.
+(University Studies course) (3) - DS 111.
+Technical Drafting for Designers.
 Study and application of the technical drafting standards and techniques for designers.
-(3)

-DS 205.
-History of Interiors I. A study of furniture styles from ancient Mesopotamia through the
+(3) - DS 205.
+History of Interiors I. Interiors, architecture, and furniture from antiquity through the Renaissance.
+(3) - DS 206.

-Renaissance with emphasis on the economic and social issues that affect the development of design.
-(3)

-DS 206.
 History of Interiors II.
 A study of furniture styles from the 17th century through the contemporary movement with emphasis on the impact of the economic, political, and social issues.
-(3)

-DS 207.
+(3) - DS 207.
 Interior Systems.
 Building and distribution systems including structure, MEP, codes, hazardous materials, foundations, framing, flooring, roof systems, windows, walls, ceilings, and IAQ.
-(3)

-DS 209.
+(3) - DS 209.
 Construction Codes for Designers.
 Introduction to local, state, federal, and ICC building codes.
 Prerequisites: CM 126; DS 111; or consent of instructor.
-(3)

-DS 211.
+(3) - DS 211.
 Basic Kitchen and Bath Design.
 Introduction to reading and producing working kitchen and bath documents according to the NKBA Graphic and Presentation Standards.
 Prerequisites: DS 104; DS 111.
 (4)